"Changing your words changes your thoughts, ultimately changing your life!"

 It's like rolling a small snowball down a hill, it gradually grows in size and builds momentum.
 You want to change your brain's negative self-talk to positive supportive self-talk.

 Approaching your self-worth journey with patience and persistence will grant you the power to overcome insecurities and construct a positive self-image.
-The path is loaded with obstacles, but the journey rewards you with a renewed sense of Self and boosts overall well-being.
+The path is loaded with obstacles, but the journey rewards you with a renewed sense of self and boosts overall well-being.
 Remember, "Your worth is not measured in likes, comments, notes, or followers; but in your ability to love, keep comments to yourself, take note and lead." - Abhijit Naskar.

 Return to Why Self Worth Important